Int. Climate Change Law & Pol.

 Goblygiadau o ran adnoddau ar gyfer myfyrwyr

 No financial outlay is envisaged at present.
-If a suitable core textbook becomes available, students will be recommended to purchase that.
+If a suitable core textbook becomes available, students will be recommended to purchase that and consideration will be given to the cost of the textbook when decisions about recommending such a book are made.

 Cyrsiau sy’n cynnwys y modiwl hwn